W3SS/CS200-Concepts-of-Progamming-Algorithms/Assignments/In-class Labs/Lab 04b - Dynamic arrays.md

 Finally, once everything has been loaded in, display all the locations and distances in a nice format.

+**Make sure to delete your dynamic arrays at the end of the program!**

 **Example output:**

         Choose a starting point: